auth0/auth0-servlet/examples/java-email-mfa-account-link/README.md

-## Simple Application demonstrating Passwordless authentication and subsequent Social Connection Upgrade
+## Simple Application demonstrating Passwordless authentication and subsequent MFA opt-in & Social Connection Upgrade

 So you basically:

 ```
-1) start with passwordless,
+1) start with passwordless, using email magic link
 2) when the user is ready to create their dropbox account, they opt to "sign up" by selecting "Link Dropbox"
-3) an easy extension point would to have the application be configurable to receive further `upgrade` connection types,
- for instance linking to an Enterprise connection.
+3). when the user is ready they can opt-in to Multi-Factor authentication - in this sample using [duo](https://duo.com/)
 ```

 ### Prerequisites